 Pay Off the Loan Early

 If your lender doesn’t charge prepayment penalties, paying off your personal loan long before it is due to be paid off could save you a significant amount of money on interest.
 Paying off your loan early will ensure no late or missing payments and build your credit score, increasing your overall financial security and health.

-Create an Emergency Fund For the Future
+Create An Emergency Fund For The Future

 After paying off your personal loan, your best next move is to start saving money for an emergency fund.
 Having an extra chunk of cash on hand whenever you are hit with an unexpected expense is one of the best things you can do to protect your future income.
-With a savings account dedicated solely to emergency expenses, you will no longer need to borrow money to cover costs that aren’t accounted for in your monthly budget.
+With a savings account dedicated solely to emergency costs, you will no longer need to borrow money to cover costs that aren’t accounted for in your monthly budget.